SyncfusionExamples/How-to-add-multiple-axes-in-WinUI-Chart-SfCartesianChart-/README.md

 # How-to-add-multiple-axes-in-WinUI-Chart-SfCartesianChart

-The WinUI Cartesian chart provides support to add multiple axes inside the same chart area with specified x-axis and y-axis.
-There are two properties XAxisName and YAxisName in all the Cartesian series type, which is used to provide multiple axes support.
+The WinUI [Cartesian chart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) provides support to add multiple axes inside the same chart area with specified x-axis and y-axis.
+There are two properties [XAxisName](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_XAxisName) and [YAxisName](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html#Syncfusion_UI_Xaml_Charts_CartesianSeries_YAxisName) in all the [CartesianSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianSeries.html) type, which is used to provide multiple axes support.

 The user guide Documentation helps you to acquire more knowledge on charts and their features.
 You can also refer to the Feature Tour site to get an overview of all the features in the chart.